 An automatically-generated construction variable containing the C preprocessor command-line options to define values.
-The value of \$CPPDEFFLAGS is created by appending \$CPPDEFPREFIX and \$CPPDEFSUFFIX to the beginning and end of each definition in \$CPPDEFINES.
+The value of \$CPPDEFFLAGS is created by respectively prepending and appending \$CPPDEFPREFIX and \$CPPDEFSUFFIX to the beginning and end of each definition in \$CPPDEFINES.

 CPPDEFINES